mxc-commons/MxcRouteGuard/README.md

 If ZfcUser is used and the ZfcUser enable_registration flag is set true then MxcRouteGuard automatically whitelists `zfcuser/register` regardless of the guard mode.

-In case a route gets blocked MxcRouteGuard applies a `redirectto` parameter to the anonymous_redirect route which can be used by ZfcUser, if the `use_redirect_parameter_if_present` setting is set `true`.
+In case a route gets blocked MxcRouteGuard applies a `redirect` parameter to the anonymous_redirect route which can be used by ZfcUser, if the `use_redirect_parameter_if_present` setting is set `true`.

 Note